renoua/potato/README.md

 Open `potato.py` and adjust the following:

-- `FTP_WATTS` (default: 230) to match your personal FTP
+- `FTP_WATTS` (default: 230, my FTP) to match your personal FTP
-- The tanh mapping formula to customize sensitivity
+- The tanh mapping formula to customize sensitivity if needed (or make it linear if you want to)
 - Key bindings in `setup_keyboard_mapping()` if needed

 ---